jklasa/knit-assist/README.md

 - [ ] Improve leap classifications
 - [ ] Improve robot pathing
     - [ ] Knit/purl doesn't quite work right for some reason?

+        Are the link constants right?
+Is it a timing issue?
+Is it just the virtual cyton causing problems?